Osama-Mamdoh/new-york-times-articles-app/README.md

 ## Local JWT server

-This project use thir [reposaitry](https://github.com/techiediaries/fake-api-jwt-json-server) as a local serve.
+This project use this [repository](https://github.com/techiediaries/fake-api-jwt-json-server) as a local serve.
 To start the project check below:

 ### Install Server and App